Review: Think Tank Logistics Manager 30. The Best Roller Bag

 I use a pretty simple setup with two tripods and some lightweight light stands on the right side of the bag and then smaller compartments for other accessories in the rest of the bag.
 I make minor changes from time to time as needed.

-The blue bundle at the top is the included rain cover, which I always have with me.
+The blue bundle at the top is the included rain cover, which I always have.

-I should probably have cleaned this mess up for the photoshoot, but hey, I was busy working, and this is my truck.
+I should have cleaned this mess up for the photo shoot, but I was busy working, and this is my truck.

-In fact, you get so many dividers, that I didn’t know where to put all the extras when I had decided on a compartment division that worked for me.
-So I’ve stoved them away somewhere in my basement, and I couldn’t find them.
-That’s also why you don’t get to see all the extra dividers in my photos.
+You get so many dividers that I didn’t know where to put all the extras when I had decided on a compartment division that worked for me.
+So I’ve stoved them away somewhere in my basement and couldn’t find them.
+That’s also why you don’t see all the extra dividers in my photos.

-It can get quite frustrating when you have to design your interior because as soon as the velcro catches the sides it sticks and holds on tightly.
+It can get frustrating when you have to design your interior because as soon as the velcro catches the sides, it sticks and holds on tightly.

 This is by no means a fault – quite the opposite – but I did use up my share of cuss words for the day when I put together my setup.

-But I wouldn’t have it any other way, because it is because of this kind of quality, that I don’t mind trusting this bag with all my gear.
+But I wouldn’t have it any other way, because of this quality, that I don’t mind trusting this bag with all my gear.

 All the nice little details